-Support groups, whether consisting of former addicts, friends and family members, or a combination of all circles, assure the patient that they will have a system of encouragement, help and accountability.
-Whatever the addiction and whatever the condition, support groups play a fundamental role in recovery for your loved one.
+Support groups can be made up of people who see the same therapy team, who share 12-Step goals, or who want to reach similar milestones.
+Support groups offer a ready system of encouragement, help, and accountability.
+Whatever the addiction and whatever the condition, support groups play a fundamental role in recovery for you or your loved one.

-Most support groups consist of people who share similar experiences and perspectives.
-They have a common disorder or are mutually on the path of rehabilitation after a substance abuse problem.
+Most substance-use support groups consist of people who share similar experiences and perspectives.
+Members of groups may have a common goal or are mutually on the path of rehabilitation after a substance abuse problem.

 Why Do Support Groups Matter?

 The exchange of information in support groups may also open new doors for coping strategies.
-Simply knowing that someone else has been through the same process, and may have insights into the many different stages and elements of recovery, is why support groups bring a vital and much-needed dimension to a patient’s successful rehabilitation.
-This is also done in complete confidence, so your friend or family member will have a safe and supportive network in place.
+Simply knowing that someone else has been through the same process, and may have insights into the many different stages and elements of recovery brings a vital and much-needed dimension to anyone’s successful rehabilitation.

 Support groups are also important for accountability.
 Even someone who has successfully completed a rehabilitation program will always be in danger of relapse.
-Having people who can keep the patient on track for sobriety and abstinence is an incredibly important component.
-This is made all the more meaningful when the accountability is monitored and enforced by people who know the dangers of relapse.
-They understand the risks and temptations the patient faces, but they can also use their respective voices of experience to impress the importance of staying clean, always doing so without using shame or guilt.
-Additionally, they may also provide your loved one with their contact information, so when he or she is inevitably tempted to start using again, a sympathetic ear – or a stern one – is only a phone call away.
+Having people who can keep each other on track for sobriety and abstinence is an incredibly important asset.
+This is made all the more meaningful when the accountability is assisted by people who already know the dangers of relapse.
+They understand the risks and temptations their peers face, but they can also use their respective voices of experience to impress the importance of staying clean, and do so without using shame or guilt.

-Also, fostering an environment of encouragement can make the patient more willing to improve himself or herself.
-Someone new joining the group might be inspired and similarly motivated to clean up and stay clean if they hear your loved one’s story – not just the successful parts, but also the difficult parts – and how those difficulties led to them being clean.
-The knowledge of this might encourage a patient to remain strong in their recovery, knowing that someone in the support group is depending on them as well.
+Groups offer encouragement, a powerful force that motivates us all to do better in life.
+Someone new who joins the group might be inspired and similarly motivated to stay healthy if they hear the stories of others– not just the successful parts, but also the difficult parts – and how those difficulties led to improvements.
+The knowledge of this might encourage a person to remain stronger in recovery, knowing that someone in the support group is depending on them as well.

 Open and Honest Participation

-Finally, support groups work.
-The Substance Abuse and Mental Health Services Administration estimated that five million people attended a self-help support group in a single calendar year, and of that number, almost 50 percent abstained from using drugs or alcohol in the previous 30 days.
-Furthermore, the people who attended those support groups aren’t just reformed criminals, gang members and bikers; a report by the National Survey on Drug Use and Health found that people as young as 12 years old attend support groups because of their substance abuse problems.
+Support groups work.
+The Substance Abuse and Mental Health Services Administration estimated that an average of five million people attend a self-help support group each year in the U.S., and of that number, almost 50 percent abstained from using drugs or alcohol in the 30 days before their interview.1

 What Problems Can Support Groups Address?